Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Dreaming big is essential for success.
-As Donald Trump said: "As long as you're going to be thinking anyway, think big."
-Having a larger-than-life vision is the starting point of reaching our goals.
-We must be willing to take risks and think outside the box to make our dreams a reality.
+What does it take to be wise?
+Hard work and dedication.
+Or, as Seneca said, "No man was ever wise by chance."
+This quote encourages us to take ownership of our development, and to recognize that wisdom takes effort.
+This quote is relevant to our daily lives because it reminds us that we must be willing to put in the effort if we want to realize our fullest potential.

 <!-- </quote> -->